ringcentral/ringcentral-api-docs/docs/presence/quick-start/explorer.md

 ### Set API Parameters

-Now, set the API query parameters for the "from" and "to" fields.
+Now, set the API query parameters for the "from", "to" and "text" fields.
 For the "from" field use your account's phone number, and for the "to" field use your personal mobile phone number.

 <img src="../../../img/api-expl-params.png" class="img-fluid">